SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 To share activity data with Competent Authorities in a secure, structured, and standardised manner we propose a JSON format.

 JSON is a widely-accepted, text-based data interchange format that is easy for humans to read and write, as well as easy for machines to parse and generate.
-This paper aims to articulate the benefits of using JSON, its structure, and an example of its application in a RESTful API for data transmission.

 The need for efficient data exchange between STR platforms and regulatory bodies is critical for compliance and oversight.
 JSON stands out as a preferred format for many web-based APIs due to its simplicity and compatibility across various systems.